 - Opting into text messages and providing a mobile phone number

 These actions make a supporter become a non-supporter:

 - Unsubscribing from email blasts

 - Unfollowing a broadcaster on Twitter

 Donors, volunteers, members, and fundraisers will remain supporters if they unsubscribe or unfollow.
-Similarly, if someone is subscribed to email blasts, she will remain a supporter even if she unfollows a broadcaster on Twitter.
+Similarly, if someone is subscribed to email blasts, that person will remain a supporter even if they unfollow a broadcaster on Twitter.

 When prospects take a positive action, they become supporters.
 When prospects take a negative action, they remain prospects.

 These actions will bring someone into your nation as a prospect: